SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/parameter_description.rst

 * The scale below which the short-range forces are assumed to be exactly Newtonian (in units of the mesh cell-size multiplied by :math:`a_{\rm smooth}`) :math:`r_{\rm cut,min}`: ``r_cut_min`` (default: ``0.1``),
-* Whether or not to dither the particles randomly at each tree rebuild:
-  ``dithering`` (default: ``0``),
-* The magnitude of each component of the dithering vector to use in units of the top-level cell sizes: ``dithering_ratio`` (default: ``1.0``).

 For most runs, the default values can be used.
 Only the number of cells along each axis needs to be specified.
-The mesh dithering is mostly used for simulations using periodic boundary conditions and in the absence of an external potential.
-At each tree rebuild time, all the particles are moved by a random vector (the same for all particles) and the periodic BCs are then applied.
-This reduces the correlation of errors across time but is a very expensive operation.
 The remaining three values are best described in the context of the full set of equations in the theory documents.

 As a summary, here are the values used for the EAGLE :math:`100^3~{\rm Mpc}^3`
 simulation: